-The New Brunswick Provincial Nominee Program (NBPNP), administered by the Government of New Brunswick (GNB), is an immigration program that allows GNB to nominate individuals with the greatest ability to become economically established in New Brunswick.
-The New Brunswick Critical Worker Pilot (hereafter referred to as "Pilot") is part of an economic immigration program and is not intended for family reunification, protected persons or for humanitarian and compassionate reasons.
+The New Brunswick Provincial Nominee Program (NBPNP), administered by the Government of New Brunswick (GNB), is an immigration program that allows GNB to nominate individuals with the greatest ability to become economically established in New Brunswick and who intend to reside in New Brunswick.
+This immigration stream is part of an economic immigration program and is not intended for family reunification, protected persons or for humanitarian and compassionate reasons.